 Our Mountain Leader Award courses are part of a nationally accredited suite of courses that are moderated by Mountain Training.
 They are designed to train and assess individuals who want to lead groups in the UK mountains in summer conditions.
 It’s a two-step process that requires candidates to attend a training course, followed by a separate assessment with a period of consolidation in between.

-We run residential and self-catered training and assessment courses in the Lake District.
-Our Mountain Leader Award Training courses are 6 days long, starting on a Monday and finishing early afternoon the following Saturday.
-Mountain Leader Award Assessment courses are 5 days long, starting on a Wednesday and finishing early afternoon the following Sunday.
+We run residential and non-residential training and assessment courses in the Lake District.
+Our Mountain Leader Training courses are 6 days long, usually starting on a Tuesday and finishing mid-afternoon the following Sunday.
+Mountain Leader Assessment courses are 5 days long, usually starting on a Wednesday and also finishing mid-afternoon the following Sunday.
 Please keep your eye on this page as courses are added regularly.

 Find out more about these courses: Mountain Leader Training Courses